rfdrake/rancid-netbox-export-template/README.md

 "vyos".
 This will be passed to all devices that run vyos.

-Finally, you may have a device that is completely unique and none of the above fit it's situation.
+Finally, you may have a device that is completely unique and none of the above fit its situation.
 In this case you can override the rancid_type in the device itself.

 # Custom Fields setup